kempsterrrr/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 16: February 13th, 2017

+**Today's Progress**: More learning on Treehouse Full Stack JavaScript track, specifically DOM manipulation.
+Also set up project for new vanilla javascript to do app

+**Thoughts:** Was interesting to learn more about the complexities that frameworks and libraries remove from writing everyday JavaScript applications, going to impliment this learning to build a vanilla js to do app.

 ### Day 15: February 12th, 2017

 **Today's Progress**: A lot of JavaScript learning on Treehouse and some messing around on my React portfolio